lostcrowgames/One-Room-Dungeon-Unity/README.md

 ## Acknowledgments

 These scripts were developed by Robin Cormie @ Lost Crow Games and are provided as-is without any warranty or guarantee of fitness for any particular purpose.
 Use at your own risk.

+## Additional Credits
+This project uses NavMeshComponents, developed by Unity Technologies.
+You can find the original repository at https://github.com/Unity-Technologies/NavMeshComponents.